 - “Les juridictions américaines face aux lois étrangères interdisant la communication de renseignements économiques” (Revue critique de droit international privé, 1983).

 Education and Career

-An international business lawyer with a strong public and criminal law background, Emmanuel Breen specializes in public-private partnerships and anti-corruption compliance in France and internationally.
-Over the course of 20 years in private practice, he has played a key role in complex and landmark public-private projects, such as public utilities privatization, sectoral legislation drafting, local government “toxic” debt renegotiation, and the design of anti-corruption compliance programs.
+Specialized in international business law with a strong public and criminal law background, Emmanuel Breen focuses in public-private partnerships and anti-corruption compliance in France and internationally.
+Over the course of 20 years in private practice, he has played a key role in complex and landmark public-private projects, such as public utilities privatization, sectoral legislation drafting, government debt renegotiation, and the design of anti-corruption compliance programs.